Generalized Foguel-Hankel Operators: Proof of main results

-We will now give the Proof of Theorem \ref{thm:FHPb}.
-We will adopt the convention that the constant $C $ denotes a constant which might change from appearance to appearance but it is independent of the natural number $n. $
+Since the Euclidean distance and the arc-length distance on the circle are locally comparable we conclude from inequalities \eqref{eq:elementary1} and \eqref{eq:elementary2} that there exists an constant $c>0 $ such that $w/|w| \in c I $. \end{proof} We will now give the proof of Theorem \ref{thm:FHPb}.
+We will adopt the convention that the constant $C $ denotes a constant which may change from line to line, but it is independent of the natural number $n. $

 \begin{proof}[Proof of Theorem \ref{thm:FHPb}]